A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Experiments

 Since several subjects are in one dataset, each subject is selected as a target subject sequentially to build training and testing datasets.
 Therefore, the average classification accuracy of each target subject is used as the final evaluation indicator.

-\textbf{\textit{The Results of Feature Alignment}}: The dimensional reduction method t-SNE \cite{van2008visualizing}, which can keep the clustering of high dimensional space, is used to visualize the results of feature extraction following previous work \cite{zhang2023ensemble}.
+\textbf{The Results of Feature Alignment}: The dimensional reduction method t-SNE \cite{van2008visualizing}, which can keep the clustering of high dimensional space, is used to visualize the results of feature extraction following previous work \cite{zhang2023ensemble}.
 Fig. \ref{fig3} shows the t-SNE projection of the non-adapted input features and the hidden features adapted by WMDD.
 It can be found that the input features are not clustered, and the source distribution is not aligned with the target distribution.
 After feature alignment, the features of the same class almost cluster together for two datasets.
-For DSADS dataset, source and target features that belong to the same class are almost in the same region.
-However, for ENABL3S dataset, some source and target features that belong to the same class aren't in the same region, which causes the classification accuracy of ENABL3S dataset is worse than that of DSADS dataset.
-The reason is that about 30\% of data for ENABL3S are transition activities instead of steady activities, where the activity is defined as a transition activity if the locomotion mode of the current activity is different from that of the last activity.
+For the DSADS dataset, source and target features that belong to the same class are almost in the same region. \tx{However, for the ENABL3S dataset, some source and target features that belong to the same class aren't in the same region, which causes the classification accuracy of the ENABL3S dataset to be worse than that of the DSADS dataset.
+The reason is that about 30\% of data for ENABL3S are transition activities instead of steady activities, where the activity is defined as a transition activity if the locomotion mode of the current activity is different from that of the last activity.}

-\textbf{\textit{The Classification Results on ENABL3S and DSADS}}: To answer $\mathbf{Q_1}$, we compare different domain adaptation methods in ENABL3S and DSADS datasets, including DANN \cite{ganin2016domain}, MMD \cite{long2017learning}, MCD \cite{saito2018maximum}, DFA \cite{wang2021discriminative}, GFA \cite{zhang2022gaussian} and EDHKD \cite{zhang2023ensemble}.
-The classification results on ENABL3S and DSADS of these methods come from article \cite{zhang2023ensemble}, where EDHKD is the state-of-the-art method for HMI using domain adaptation technology.
-Table \ref{tab_result} The detailed results for different target subjects on ENABL3S and DSADS datasets.
-Table \ref{tab_2} compares the mean accuracy of classification on the target subject for different domain adaptation methods.
-The test time of methods on this table is close to 1 ms, which guarantees the real-time of the test.
+\textbf{{The Classification Results on ENABL3S and DSADS}}: To answer $\mathbf{Q_1}$, we compare different domain adaptation methods in ENABL3S and DSADS datasets, including DANN \cite{ganin2016domain}, MMD \cite{long2017learning}, MCD \cite{saito2018maximum}, DFA \cite{wang2021discriminative}, GFA \cite{zhang2022gaussian} and EDHKD \cite{zhang2023ensemble}, where EDHKD is the state-of-the-art method for HMI using domain adaptation method.
+The classification results on ENABL3S and DSADS of these methods come from article \cite{zhang2023ensemble}. \tc{Table \ref{tab_result} gives the detailed results for different target subjects on ENABL3S and DSADS datasets, and shows the related training and testing times of lightweight network.
+It indicates that the performance of WMDD varies slightly across different target subjects, but it can achieve a relatively high average performance.
+Additionally, the training process of the WMDD requires $15$ and $11$ minutes on ENABL3S and DSADS datasets, indicating low computational cost.
+Moreover, the testing time of for a single sample is about $0.5$ ms, which can guarantee the real-time of the testing.}